-We order Subway for our guests for lunch.
-Along with that there was plenty of candy, horseshoe shaped cookies, grapes, meringues, cupcakes, popcorn, pretzels, cowboy cookies, and dip with veggies.
+We ordered Subway sandwiches for our guests for lunch.
+There was also plenty of candy, horseshoe-shaped cookies, grapes, meringues, cupcakes, popcorn, pretzels, cowboy cookies, and dip with veggies.

 The lollipops were purchased from Party City, you can customize your own labels for them.